prealms1993/Perilous-Realms-1993/README.md

 Back in 1992-1994 I played PR extensively and over time worked up to being an 'implementer' - meaning that I added features, updates and otherwise worked on code.
-At the time PR ran on a NEXT server and in preparation for moving this for Deth I ported this to Intel processors and both 386BSD and Linux.
+At the time PR ran on a NEXT server and in preparation for moving to a new server I ported this to Intel architecture for both 386BSD and Linux.
 The code here is based on that port.

 Getting Started